digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

-As such, the query store does not provide data continuity guarantees across versions and furthermore doesn't guarantee that a query store initialized with a previous version of the *HTTP JSON API* will be able to work with a newer version.
+As such, the query store does not provide data continuity guarantees across versions and furthermore doesn't guarantee that a query store initialized with a previous version of the *HTTP JSON API* will work with a newer version.

 However, the *HTTP JSON API* is able to tolerate working with query stores initialized by a previous version of the software so long as the underlying schema did not change.